google/WebFundamentals/src/content/en/updates/posts/2016/04/intersectionobserver.md

     // ...
 </code></pre>

-[`rootBounds`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-rootbounds) is the result of of calling `getBoundingClientRect()` on the root element, which is the viewport by default. [`boundingClientRect`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-boundingclientrect) is the result of `getBoundingClientRect()` called on the observed element. [`intersectionRect`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-intersectionrect) is the intersection of these two rectangles and effectively tells you *which part* of the observed element is visible. [`intersectionRatio`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-intersectionratio) is closely related, and tells you *how much* of the element is visible.
+[`rootBounds`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-rootbounds) is the result of calling `getBoundingClientRect()` on the root element, which is the viewport by default. [`boundingClientRect`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-boundingclientrect) is the result of `getBoundingClientRect()` called on the observed element. [`intersectionRect`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-intersectionrect) is the intersection of these two rectangles and effectively tells you *which part* of the observed element is visible. [`intersectionRatio`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverentry-intersectionratio) is closely related, and tells you *how much* of the element is visible.
 With this info at your disposal, you are now able to implement features like just-in-time loading of assets before they become visible on screen.
 Efficiently.

 <img src="/web/updates/images/2016/04/intersectionobserver/intersectratio.png">

 `IntersectionObservers` deliver their data asynchronously, and your callback code will run in the main thread.
-Not only that, but [the spec actually says that IntersectionObserver implementations should use [`requestIdleCallback`](https://wicg.github.io/IntersectionObserver/#queue-intersection-observer-task).
-This means that the call to your provided callback is low priority and should will be made by the browser if it has idle time.
+Additionally, [the spec actually says that IntersectionObserver implementations should use [`requestIdleCallback()`](https://wicg.github.io/IntersectionObserver/#queue-intersection-observer-task).
+This means that the call to your provided callback is low priority and will be made by the browser during idle time.
 This is a conscious design decision.

 # Scrolling divs
 I am not a big fan of scrolling inside an element, but I am not here to judge,